tesslins/cut_and_run/README.md

 # Cut & Run

-A single-page web app to enable users to visually page through local running routes, built from the premise “like Tinder… for running routes”.
+A single-page web app to enable users to visually page through local running routes, built from the premise *like Tinder...for running routes*.

 ## Overview